 When I worked at the Ministry of the Attorney General at Gerrard and Bay Streets, my coworkers and I would head over to Salad King at its former location on Gould Street for a reliably excellent and inexpensive Thai food lunch.
-A few years ago, the owners opened up an upscale Thai restaurant, Linda Modern Thai at The Shops of Don Mills and I was recently invited to sample the menu in honour of Linda Modern Thai’s receiving the Thai Select Premium designation, a global certification awarded to restaurants serving authentic Thai foods, using Thai cooking methods and importing ingredients from Thailand.
+A few years ago, the owners opened up an upscale Thai restaurant, Linda Modern Thai at The Shops at Don Mills and I was recently invited to sample the menu in honour of Linda Modern Thai’s receiving the Thai Select Premium designation, a global certification awarded to restaurants serving authentic Thai foods, using Thai cooking methods and importing ingredients from Thailand.

 Linda Modern Thai is not a huge space, but what’s appealing are the sequestered sections, which allow for privacy virtually anywhere you sit in the restaurant.
 We started with a glass of Sauvignon Blanc ($9) and a glass of Fresh Strawberry Juice ($5) with no sugar added.
 The strawberry juice was naturally sweet and a perfect complement for Thai food.

 Our first appetizer was the Mango Salad.
 I usually order this dish in Thai restaurants and I have to say that this was the best mango salad I’ve eaten.
 A mix of shredded mango, red onion, cabbage and coriander, the flavours and textures blended perfectly.